Jumio/mobile-react/DemoApp/README.md

   end
 end
 ```
-This was added because the dependencies of iProov: SocketIO and Starscream need to be build as dynamic frameworks while React Native are supported only as static libraries.
-This pre install hook, ensures that the pod added in `dynamic_frameworks` are build as dynamic frameworks, while the other pods are build as static libraries.
+This was added because iProov dependencies __SocketIO__ and __Starscream__ need to be build as dynamic frameworks while React Native are supported only as static libraries.
+This pre-install hook ensures that the pods added as `dynamic_frameworks` are built as dynamic frameworks, while the other pods are built as static libraries.

-One additional post install hook needs to be added to the Podfile so that the dependencies are build for distribution
+One additional post-install hook needs to be added to the Podfile so that the dependencies are build for distribution:
 ```
 post_install do |installer|
     installer.pods_project.targets.each do |target|